ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.ClearLostAndFoundAccessToken"></a>
 ## ClearLostAndFoundAccessToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API clears the lost and found access token.
-It is used when the access token for the lost and found service needs to be reset or removed.
-This operation is typically performed when the token is no longer valid or has been compromised.
+It is used when there is a need to reset the access token for the lost and found service.
+The method returns a success message upon successful execution.

 ### Parameters